 1 The Institute is an organisation set up to police standards in the conservation of the historic environment specifically by assessing the qualifications and the experience of applicants who, on receiving membership at whatever category, are then expected to abide by professional standards contained in the Institute’s Code of Conduct.

 2 From time to time allegations may be raised that a member has acted contrary to the professional standards of the Code of Conduct.
 We hope that the members concerned would be able to come to an informal settlement or understanding and the Institute will always seek to encourage such an outcome.
-However, the Institute is aware that there may be cases where it may not be possible to come to agreement in that way and the Complainant may wish to pursue an allegation of mproper conduct by lodging a formal complaint.
+However, the Institute is aware that there may be cases where it may not be possible to come to agreement in that way and the Complainant may wish to pursue an allegation of improper conduct by lodging a formal complaint.
 This will necessarily require the institution of formal disciplinary proceedings.

 3 This paper gives a brief overview of the regulations which are the means for the hearing and ruling by the Institute on allegations of improper conduct and the way they allow each party opportunity to make his or her case and to defend themselves, and allow for appeal against the findings and/or recommendations of the Inquiry Panel.